Butternut Squash Apple Soup

 - 2 Tbsp butter

-- 1 butternut squash, peeled and chopped, seeds discarded (see How to Peel and Cut a Butternut Squash)
+- 1 butternut squash, peeled and chopped (6 to 8 cups), seeds discarded (see How to Peel and Cut a Butternut Squash)

 - 1 tart green apple, peeled, cored, chopped (squash and apple ratio should be 3:1)